kbc10/arl-parks-reservations/README.md

 * The most reserved location is Walter Reed Community Center with 98,105 (at the time of this writing) reservations and counting from 2015-present and the least is Thrifton Hills Park with 56 and counting.

-* Reservations for Rectangular Fields have risen between 2015-2023 with a dip in 2020 due to the pandemic indicating generally increased use by the community.
+* Reservations for Rectangular Fields have risen steadily between 2015-2023 indicating generally increased use by the community.
+However, there was a dip in 2020 due to the pandemic.

 * Reservations for Pickleball Courts have dramatically increased in the last 2 years indicating rising popularity in the sport which may see increased demand for more courts in the future.